isidornygren/autotiler/README.md

 ## Output
 ![Output image](output.png)

-You can then use the generated output and tile a map.
+You can then use the generated output and tile a map using the helper function `get_tile_position`.
+Check the random example for how to use this library.

 ![Image showing a random output generated using the algorithm](random.png)